HuoShengdi/GenkiCupid/README.md

 **Build your character's profile and answer personality questions, and GenkiCupid will match you with other characters based on its internal matching algorithm.**

-**GenkiCupid is built on a Rails/PostGres backend and React.js frontend using the Flux architecture**
+**GenkiCupid is built on a Rails/PostGres backend and React.js frontend using Flux architecture.**

 ## Features